ScottLogic/blog/_posts/2026-02-14-noJS-3-flappy-bird.md

 }
 ~~~

+This bit can be hard to read, but it’s not too complicated.
 The calculation is split into an overlap in x and in y.
-The first bit of the x calculation determines if the bird's right side is past the pipe's left side; the first max returns a `0px` if not.
-Similarly, the second bit determines if the bird's left side is behind the pipe's right side; if both of these are true, the pipe and the bird overlap in the x dimension and the value of `--overlap-in-x` will be non-zero.
-There is an equivalent calculation for y (that takes into account the gap between pipes).
+The x calculation is based on two things.
+Is the bird’s right side past the pipe’s left side?
+Is the bird’s left side behind the pipe’s right side?
+Take a moment to convince yourself that if both of these are true, the bird and the pipe overlap in the x dimension.
+The value of `--overlap-in-x` will be 0px if there is no overlap and a positive value otherwise.
+There is a similar calculation for overlap in y.
+If there is an overlap in the x and y dimensions, we have a collision!
+If there is a collision, `--collision` will be above 0, otherwise it’s 0.
-The result of this calculation is that if there is an overlap of a pipe with the bird, `--collision` will be non-zero.
-Once we have this, we simply create a game-ending `div` which has a height of `200vh * var(--collision)`, forcing the user to hover on it.
-On hover, this `div` pauses all animations and remains on screen.

-### A few fun things I found

-I had to do a lot of debugging in this; the use of counters and [this trick](https://www.youtube.com/shorts/ii-lSK2_Nu4) helped.
-I imagine the former is unlikely to come up day to day, however, I look forward to using the second.
+Then we create out endgame screen and give it a height of `100vh * var(--collision)`.
+It will then only appear when a collision occurs.
+To finish it off, pause the animation of the bird and the pipes whenever the end game screen has the user hovering over it.

-If a `div` changes its position or height as a result of a `transform` being animated, it will not cause the `:hover` state to be recalculated, as shown above.
-It works for properties directly, so our game-ending logic still works.
-Finally, dimensions are important in CSS, while making my collision detection formula, I has some issue and realised it's because I was assigning things like `1px*1px` to something wanting a length.
+An aside which isn't critical to operations.
+Dimensions are important in CSS, while making my collision detection formula, I has some issue and realised it's because I was assigning things like `1px*1px` to something wanting a length.

 ## FAQ